JBroks/holiday-planner/README.md

 The project consists of the following features:

-- Spinner - jQuery method `show()` and `hide()` was used to create spinner showing while data is loading;
+- **Spinner** - jQuery method `show()` and `hide()` was used to create spinner showing while data is loading;

-- Navbar - the navbar stays collapsed on all devices and FontAwesome bar icon is used.
+- **Navbar** - the navbar stays collapsed on all devices and FontAwesome bar icon is used.
 The navbar contains brand logo and links to associated sections i.e. Filters, Map, Results;

-- Select menus - select options for countries and place types (accommodation / restaurants / tourist attractions);
+- **Select menus** - select options for countries and place types (accommodation / restaurants / tourist attractions);

-- Autocomplete input window - input window that autocomplete
+- **Autocomplete input window** - input window that autocomplete

-- Reset button - feature that enables users to reset all applied filters and clear the selection;
+- **Reset button** - feature that enables users to reset all applied filters and clear the selection;

-- Map - Maps JavaScript API that contains markers and information window after user applies appropriate filter;
+- **Map** - Maps JavaScript API that contains markers and information window after user applies appropriate filter;

-- Information window - information windo is displayed when user clicks on a marker or results displayed in the results table.
+- **Information window** - information windo is displayed when user clicks on a marker or results displayed in the results table.
 Window contains information about place name, address, phone number and rating;

-- Results table - table appears when a user specified destination (country and city) and place type.
+- **Results table** - table appears when a user specified destination (country and city) and place type.
 Results table displays marker, place name and address;

-- Footer - contains social media link and copyrights information;
+- **Footer** - contains social media link and copyrights information;

-- Back to top button - back to top button was implemented so user can go back to the top of the page without scrolling back.
+- **Back to top button** - back to top button was implemented so user can go back to the top of the page without scrolling back.
 The feature is especially useful on mobile devices.

-- Missing information alerts - alerts created using **Sweetalert2** framework that inform users about missing information.
+- **Missing information alerts** - alerts created using **Sweetalert2** framework that inform users about missing information.

 ### Features left to implement

-..........improve menus using jquery ui,
+List of features to be implemented in the future:

+- jQuery UI selectmenu feature to improve visual effect of the country and place type select list;

+- Photos of places and opening hours added to information window;

+- Information such as contact details, website, reviews added to the results table;

+- Photo carouselle for the selected place to be displayed or a window presenting reviews for selected place.

 ## Technologies used